ericcornelissen/NervousFish/ISSUE_TEMPLATE.md

 The user story for the issue.

 ## What
-This issue adds
+This issue demands
 [//]: # "Specify in more detail what this issue adds to the repository."

 ## Why
 This issue is need for the project because
 [//]: # "Specify in more detail why this issue is needed in the project."

 ## How
 This feature can be added by
 [//]: # "Specify in general terms how this feature can be added."

 ## Definition of done